TravelHighlights

 How many nights should you spend in Tokyo?+

-Three nights is a minimum introduction, but four to five nights feel better for most first trips because Tokyo is large and neighborhood-based.
+Three nights are a minimum introduction.
+Four to five nights feel much better because Tokyo is large and neighborhood-based.

 More destinations